tgadeliya/ml_practice/word2vec_CBOW/README.md

   - train model
   - intrinsic evaluation
   - t-SNE visualization

+### Data
+ Used text8 file from http://mattmahoney.net/dc/textdata.html.
+This is Wikipedia cleaned text.

 ### How to use
 Code for models, training and batcher located in src/.
 Just run jupyter notebook